Losing business: how to ensure customers never forget you

-Previously I wrote about how to manage service recovery by doing the right thing in an extraordinary way.
-But two recent experiences, made me think about how brands manage customers who opt to terminate the relationship.
+Previously I wrote about managing service recovery by doing the right thing in an extraordinary way.
+But two recent experiences made me think about how brands manage customers who opt to terminate the relationship.

-You don’t love us anymore… so let’s make it difficult for you
+The wrong way: You don’t love us anymore, so let’s make it difficult for you

 Lessons taken from broken human relationships